Aazmp/vp8oclenc/README.md

 P.S.
 No benchmarks, because there is no need in them :)
 Quality of material can't compete with any good encoder of any standard.
-It's just bad now)
+It's just bad now.
 No adaptive quant even on frame level.
 No skipping macroblocks.
-Simple filter instead of Normal (also implemented in very simple way... and may be broken) Fixed GOP size, only one reference frame - last one.
+Fixed GOP size, only one reference frame - last one.
-Simple interpolation filter.
 Fixed size of blocks for ME - 8x8
-MV search - full search (but for GPU it's no that bad) Encoding is very straightforward, no crafty methods at all.
+MV search - full search (but for GPU it's not that bad) Encoding is very straightforward, no crafty methods at all.
 Just a toy :)